BDA-KTS/academic_mobility_propensity_score/readme.md

     - Call the `perform_propensity_matching` function to conduct propensity score matching (line 15) with parameters data_sample, treatment_var, and covariates.
       The output contains SMDs of unmatched/matched data (unmatched_smd in line 20)/matched_smd in line 21) and
     - Define the variables of interest (vars_of_interest) (line 29) and Matched data (matched_data in line 24)
-    - Call the `calculate_mean_diff` function to calculate mean differences for variables of interest (line 33) with parameteres matched_data, treatment_var, and vars_of_interest.
+    - Call the `calculate_mean_diff` function to calculate mean differences for variables of interest (line 33) with parameters matched_data, treatment_var, and vars_of_interest.
 The output gets the mean differences of vars_of_interest.

 ## Technical Details
 ![](PS_explanation.jpg)